8 ways to be a better recycler

 How to compost food at home

 6. Avoid contamination

 OK, contamination is a strong word – there’s no nuclear fuel leak involved – but in recycling terms, contamination means the wrong items getting mixed in with your recycling.
 And when that happens, the whole lorry load may get sent to landfill.

 To avoid contaminating your recycling, make sure you know what your local council can and can’t take away, rinse out any jars, tins and bottles with washing-up water (using the dishwasher may waste more energy) and make sure any non-recyclable film lids from yogurt pots or ready meals have been removed and thrown away separately.

 7. To squash or not to squash?

 The biggest component in many recyclable items is air, so squashing down boxes, cartons and plastic bottles in your recycling bin means you can fit a lot more in.
 For plastic bottles, squash them down to save space and stop them rolling off sorting machine conveyor belts.
 Screw the lid back on too – they’re too small to make it through recycling sorting machines by themselves.

 However, don’t crush your drinks cans.
 Recycling machines rely on material, size and shape to sort items properly but if a can is crushed, the machine may not be able to identify it.
-The can could then end up in the non-recyclable pile, and taken to landfill.
+Your can could then end up in the non-recyclable pile and taken to landfill.